Water supply and sanitation in Tunisia: Recent developments

 Two main strategic options were identified and implemented: the 10 years strategy of water resources mobilization (2001–2011) initiated for the 1st time in 1990, and the long-term strategy (2030).

+In 2023, with the country in its fourth year of a drought, Sonede the state's water company has begun rationing water, cutting the main water supplies between 9pm and 4am.

 Responsibility for water supply and sanitation

 Policy and regulation

 The Ministry of Agriculture and Hydraulic Resources sets policies concerning conventional water resources in Tunisia, while the Ministry of Environment and Sustainable Development governs sanitation, wastewater and environmental planning.
 Its hydraulic works section, the Diréction Générale des Grands Barrages et des Grands Travaux Hydrauliques (DGBGTH), is responsible for the construction of major water resources projects.

 Water resources management

 Compared to other North African countries, Tunisia has developed and adopted numerous laws and plans regarding its water resources not only recently.
 Water Master Plans (WMP) exist already since 1970, when a first WMP was drafted for the Northern part of Tunisia, as this is the region containing most of the resources and related activities.
 The Centre and South successively followed, 1977 and 1983 respectively.
 The Ministry of Agriculture and Water Resources developed these Plans, which is also responsible for the implementation and allocation of water resources.

 The relatively high vulnerability of Tunisia's water resources has led to numerous programmes and projects aiming at improving water use efficiency.
 The current status, major deficits and core strategies are well described in Tunisia's country report on the water sector.
 Out of all relevant programs, the following national policies can be deduced:

 a) The continuous development and mobilization of available water resources in order to reach a mobilization rate of 95%.

 b) The integrated management of water resources, in particular the enhancement of transferring excess water volumes from rainy periods to seasons of drought.

 c) Water saving and the control of demand across all sectors.

 d) The further development of non-conventional water resources through expanding the use of treated wastewater in agriculture and desalinating brackish water for uses across all sectors.

 e) The protection of water resources against pollution and over-exploitation.

 In order to fulfill these policies, three major strategies have been put into place: